 What does your self-talk sound like?

 It is important to make note of how your self-talk impacts your self-care.
 Consider the following, how kind are you being to yourself as you go about your daily routine?
 How easy or challenging is it for you to say compassionate things to yourself when you make mistakes?
-In the wise words of Ru Paul, “If you can’t love yourself, how in the hell you gonna love somebody else?”
+In the wise words of Ru Paul, “If you can’t love yourself, how in the hell you going to love somebody else?”
 Oftentimes we do not want to take time to notice how damaging a lack of self-kindness can be to our mind.
 Consider the R.A.I.N. exercise which can be used as a way of exploring yourself and what you are feeling in a compassionate and non-judgmental way.
 Self-care is a choice that has to be made on a daily basis.
 In this life you will constantly face situations in which you will have to choose between being kind to yourself or negate yourself the opportunity to experience kindness in that moment.

 How do you take care of yourself through adversity?